Phylliida/PyTorchWindowsBinary/README.md

 # PyTorchWindowsBinary
-Precompiled binaries for PyTorch on Windows
+Precompiled binaries for PyTorch with CUDA for Python 3.5 on Windows x64

 Install via